twilsonpierce/OneForAll/README.md

 - Target certain geographical areas in local communities within New York City first.
 - Partner up with potential retailers, restaurants and churches to further our steps.
-- Build out a bonus rewards feature for every donor that has the most donates within a month wins a free prize!
+- Build out a **bonus rewards** feature for every donor that has the most donations within a month.